Article 8.

 (d) Appearance by Challenged Registrant. - The challenged registrant shall appear in person at the challenge hearing.
 If he is unable to appear in person, he may be represented by another person and must tender to the county board of elections an affidavit that he is a citizen of the United States, is at least 18 years of age or will become 18 by the date of the next general election, has or will have resided in this State and in the precinct for which registered for 30 days by the date of the next primary or election, is not disqualified from voting by the Constitution or laws of this State, is named ____ and was duly registered as a voter of ____ precinct in such name, and is the person represented to be by the affidavit.
 (1901, c.
 89, s.
 22; Rev., s.
 4340; C.S., s.
 5973; 1955, c.
 871, s.
 2; 1967, c.
 775, s.
 1; 1971, c.
 1231, s.
 1; 1973, c.
 793, s.
 35; 1979, c.
 357, s.
 2; 2008-150, s.
 5(b); 2017-6, s.
 3; 2018-146, s.
 3.1(a), (b).)

-On the day of a primary or election, at the time a registered voter offers to vote, any other registered voter of the county may exercise the right of challenge, and when the voter does so may enter the voting enclosure to make the challenge, but the voter shall retire therefrom as soon as the challenge is heard.
+On the day of a primary or election, or during the hours for early voting under Part 5 of Article 14A of this Chapter, at the time a registered voter offers to vote in person, any other registered voter of the county may exercise the right of challenge, and when the voter does so may enter the voting enclosure to make the challenge, but the voter shall retire therefrom as soon as the challenge is heard.

-On the day of a primary or election, any other registered voter of the county may challenge a person for one or more of the following reasons:
+On the day of a primary or election, or during the hours for early voting under Part 5 of Article 14A of this Chapter, any other registered voter of the county may challenge a person for one or more of the following reasons:

 (1) One or more of the reasons listed in G.S.
 163-85(c).